-Not only has the town exploded in growth, but there has also been an exciting development of businesses and commerce.
-When there are that many people who call a place home, there’s got to be plenty of things to do in Lincoln, Nebraska to keep them entertained.
+Not only has the town grown, but there has also been an exciting development of businesses and commerce.
+When there are that many people who call a place home, there’s got to be plenty of things to do in Lincoln, Nebraska, to keep them entertained.

 So, we come to you with a list that will keep the whole group busy, whether you’re a local or just visiting.
 From the Haymarket District to the botanical gardens, and a whole lot in between, there’s something going on all year for all ages.

 The Crazy Corpus Christi Scavenger Hunt is a unique way to learn about the city and explore it beyond what tourists typically experience.
 Playing the game is simple, fun, and exciting: Use your phone or tablet to navigate through trails, solving riddles and answering questions along the way.
 The more you play, the more points you get!